Suped

 What Gmail is doing

-There are two different unsubscribe experiences that get mixed together.
-The first is one-click unsubscribe, where Gmail can send a POST request to the URL in the header after the user confirms.
-The second is the website unsubscribe flow, where Gmail gives the recipient a way to open the sender's unsubscribe or preference page.
+Two unsubscribe experiences often get mixed together.
+With RFC 8058 one-click unsubscribe, Gmail can send a POST request to the HTTPS URL in the header after the user confirms.
+With a website unsubscribe flow, Gmail directs the recipient to the sender's unsubscribe or preference page.

 One-click path

-1. Method: Gmail sends an HTTPS POST to the List-Unsubscribe URL.
+1. Gmail sends an HTTPS POST to the List-Unsubscribe URL.

-2. User step: The recipient confirms inside Gmail and does not complete another form.
+2. The recipient confirms inside Gmail and does not complete another form.

-3. Endpoint role: The server unsubscribes the recipient from the mailing stream.
+3. The server unsubscribes the recipient from the mailing list tied to the message.

-4. Success sign: Server logs show POST with a 200-class response.
+4. Server logs show the expected POST with a 200-class response.

 Website path

-1. Method: The browser opens the URL with a normal page request.
+1. The browser opens the URL with a normal page request.

-2. User step: The recipient lands on a page, preference center, or confirmation screen.
+2. The recipient lands on a page, preference center, or confirmation screen.

-3. Endpoint role: The server displays a web experience and then processes the unsubscribe.
+3. The server displays a web experience and then processes the unsubscribe.

-4. Success sign: The page opens and the recipient can complete the request.
+4. The page opens and the recipient can complete the request.

-The practical lesson is simple: do not use a web-page-only endpoint for one-click unsubscribe.
-The same URL can support both methods, but the POST branch needs to unsubscribe immediately and the GET branch can show the page.
+Do not use a web-page-only endpoint for one-click unsubscribe.
+The same URL can support both methods, but its POST branch must unsubscribe without another user action.
+Its GET branch can display the page.

 Recommended List-Unsubscribe headerstext